ScottWorks/Data-Structures-In-JS/Trees/Trees.md

 ### Deletion

-Deletion has two different cases that need to be considered; the first case is if we delete a node below the root, the second case being that we intend to delete the root itself.
-In the former we must reattch the nodes which would otherwise be seperated after the node is removed, fairly straightforward.
+Deletion has three different cases that need to be considered; the first case is **deleting a node with no children**, this is the simplest case and only requires us to delete the node of interest.

+The second case is **deleting a node with only one children**, in this case we must reattch the child node which would otherwise be seperated after the node is removed.

 ![fig6](/Trees/images/fig6.png)

-In the latter case we must replace the root with a node that has a value greater than the `leftNode` and less than the `rightNode` of the `rootNode`.
-That node must be "added" into the place of the `rootNode` after it has been removed, then deleted (such that the `childNodes` of the swapped node remain attached to the tree).
+The final case is **deleting a node with two children**, in this case you must replace the deleted node with with a node that has a value greater than the `leftNode` and less than the `rightNode` of the deleted node (or the minimum value available).

 ![fig7](/Trees/images/fig7.png)